-- 1) Describe managerial accounting and the role of managerial accounting in a business. - 2) Describe and illustrate the following costs: direct and indirect costs; direct materials, direct labor, and factory overhead costs; and product and period costs. - 3) Describe and illustrate the following statements for a manufacturing business: balance sheet, statement of cost of goods manufactured, and income statement. - 4) Describe the uses of managerial accounting information.
+- 1) Describe how managerial accounting supports the management process, its differences with financial accounting, and its place within the organization. - 2) Describe and illustrate the nature of manufacturing operations, including different types, and classifications of cost. - 3) Describe corporate social responsibility (CSR) and its reporting. - 4) Describe and illustrate financial statements for a manufacturing business, including the balance sheet, statement of cost of goods manufactured, and income statement.

-- 1) Describe cost accounting systems used by manufacturing businesses. - 2) Describe and illustrate a job order cost accounting system. - 3) Describe the use of job order cost information for decision making. - 4) Describe the flow of costs for a service business that uses a job order cost accounting system.
+- 1) Describe cost systems used by manufacturing businesses. - 2) Describe and illustrate job order costing for a manufacturing business. - 3) Describe job order costing for service businesses.